V1ind/Bouncing-Balls/readme.md

 ## Description

-### This is a simple TypeScript/JavaScript program that simulates bouncing balls on a canvas.
-The balls move around the screen, bouncing off the walls and each other.
+This is a simple TypeScript/JavaScript program that simulates bouncing balls on a canvas.

 ## How to Run

-### To run the program, simply open the index.html file in a web browser that supports HTML5 and JavaScript.
+To run the program, simply open the index.html file in a web browser that supports HTML5 and JavaScript.